|

 FILMOGRAPHY (ONLY REVIEWED ENTRIES)

 Natalie Portman shot to instant stardom before she was even a teenager.
-Her singular performance in Luc Besson's Léon was passionate and multi-layered, probably beyond her own comprehension, and it put enourmous pressure on her young shoulders.
-After Léon, however, Portman chose roles with the greatest of care.
-Worried that she'd be typecast as a kittensque symbol, Portman declined the lead in Adrian Lyne's Lolita, but still gave one of her best peformances in a similar role opposite Timothy Hutton in Beautiful Girls.
-Insignificant parts in Woody Allen's Everyone Says I Love You and Tim Burton's Mars Attacks! followed before a lacklustre turn in George Lucas' ostensible rejuvenation of Star Wars.
-Portman's transition to full-fledged grown-up roles was gradual, but she rarely accepted work in order to increase her bankability or popularity.
-Her dramatic potential is almost without limits, something she demonstrated with her Academy Award winning work in Darren Aronofsky's Black Swan in 2010.
+Her magnificent performance in Luc Besson's Léon was passionate and multi-layered, likely beyond her own comprehension, and it placed an enormous pressure on her young shoulders.
+After Léon, Portman chose her roles with great care.
+Concerned about being typecast as a kittenish symbol, she declined the lead in Adrian Lyne's Lolita, but still delivered one of her best peformances in a similar role opposite Timothy Hutton in Beautiful Girls.
+Insignificant parts in Woody Allen's Everyone Says I Love You and Tim Burton's Mars Attacks! followed, before a lacklustre turn in George Lucas' attempt to rejuvenate Star Wars.
+Portman's transition to full-fledged grown-up roles was gradual, and she rarely accepted work simply to boost her bankability or popularity.
+Her dramatic range is virtually limitless, as she demonstrated with her Academy Award-winning performance in Darren Aronofsky's Black Swan (2010).

 |